Girija Kalyanam

 Girija Kalyanam (Telugu: గిరిజా కళ్యాణం) was an Indian Telugu language Soap opera directed by Ravi Nagapuri aired on Gemini TV from 20 January 2020 to 10 April 2021 every Monday to Saturday at 9:30PM IST for 284 episodes.
 The show starred Suhasini, Dharma and Akku Aakarsh in leading roles.

 Synopsis

 Girija, a pure hearted village girl gets deserted by her money-minded husband Akash.
 But circumstances force her into Kalyan’s house as his dead wife Varna, due to their uncanny resemblance.
 While Girija revives the lost glory of Kalyan’s business, she becomes a murder target for his enemy Indrani.
-Watch Girija win the battles of life in this intense emotional drama.